fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupVault.md

 PS C:\>Get-AzureRmBackupVault
 ```

-This command gets all the azure_2 Backup vaults.
+This command gets all the Azure Backup vaults.

 ### Example 2: View all vaults created in West US
 ```